 Goldfinch nesting and breeding habits

 Goldfinches will often nest in small, loose colonies, with nests being built from grasses, moss, lichen, and other available materials such as wool and hair to bind the nest together.
-The nest is neat and well-constructed, and generally located relatively far from the ground in tight tree branches, a tall shrub, hedgerow or thicket.
-In gardens, evergreen conifers are also used.
-The female bird builds the nest, though the male may bring materials to her.
-Incubation of the eggs is solely carried out by the female, though both parents feed the young.
-There are two to three broods each season, with a clutch size of around five eggs.
+The nest of the Goldfinch is neat and well-constructed, and generally located relatively far from the ground in tight tree branches, a tall shrub, hedgerow or thicket.
+In gardens, evergreen conifers are also used by Goldfinches for nesting.
+The female Goldfinch builds the nest, though the male may bring materials to her.
+Incubation of the eggs is solely carried out by the female Goldfinch, though both parents feed the young.
+Goldfinches have two to three broods each season, with a clutch size of around five eggs which are a glossy blue colour with reddish flecks.
+The breeding season for Goldfinches typically starts in late April.

 Goldfinch history and population trends

 The Goldfinch population has been steadily increasing over many decades (though there was a notable reduction between the mid-70s and mid-80s), with the species also extending its range more into northern Britain.
-This very long-term trend is probably partly due to the end of widespread persecution which the species suffered up until the 1930s, plus, and in more recent decades, its adoption of garden feeders as a major source of food.
-Indeed, the species has especially taken to bird food such as niger seed and sunflower hearts, with this also helping to improve winter survival rates.
+This very long-term trend for the Goldfinch is probably partly due to the end of widespread persecution which the species suffered up until the 1930s (the birds being captured for the caged bird market), plus, and in more recent decades, its adoption of garden feeders as a major source of food.
+Indeed, the Goldfinch has especially taken to bird food such as Niger seed and sunflower hearts, with this also helping to improve winter survival rates.

 Behaviour traits of Goldfinches

 Goldfinches are social and gregarious birds both in and outside the breeding season, and are rarely seen alone on garden feeders, though frequently squabble between themselves for perch position.
-Perhaps their most interesting behaviour is the ability to hold onto plant stems and seed heads to remove tiny individual seeds, which they’re able to do with their exceptionally thin and pointed (for a finch) bill.
+Perhaps their most interesting behaviour of the Goldfinch is the ability to hold onto thin plant stems with seed heads to remove tiny individual seeds, which they’re able to do with their exceptionally thin and pointed (for a finch) bill.

-The species frequently move around to feed, with small flocks adopting a light and bouncing flight as they look for suitable seed heads – and of course garden bird feeding stations.
-They’re also fairly vocal as they fly, with a soft twittering call.
+Goldfinches frequently move around to feed, with small flocks adopting a light and bouncing flight as they look for suitable seed heads – and of course garden bird feeding stations.
+Goldfinches are also fairly vocal as they fly, with a soft twittering call.

 Goldfinch diet and food

-In the autumn and winter months the Goldfinch’s natural diet is made up of seeds and in particular those of thistle, teasel, dandelion and other similar plants, plus seeds from alder and birch trees.
+In the autumn and winter months the Goldfinch’s natural diet is made up of seeds and in particular those of thistle, teasel and other similar plants, plus seeds from alder and birch trees.
 In the spring and summer a wide variety of insects are also taken including aphids, caterpillars and small beetles.
-They also take invertebrates to feed their young birds in the nest and also their fledglings.
-In gardens, Goldfinches have, over the last few decades, increasingly taken to feeding on niger seed and sunflower hearts.
-Indeed they are now one of the most common bird species to be seen on bird feeders and bird tables.
+Goldfinches also take these invertebrates to feed their young in the nest and also their fledglings.
+In gardens, Goldfinches have, over the last few decades, increasingly taken to feeding on Niger seed and sunflower hearts.
+Indeed, in many areas of the UK Goldfinches are now one of the more common species of bird to be seen on bird feeders and bird tables.

-The Goldfinch’s beak is unusually pointed for a finch, with this adaptation seemingly having evolved to extract tiny seeds such as teasel from the dead blower heads of the plant.
-And it’s this shape of beak which also allows goldfinches to remove niger seeds from the very small ports on special niger seed feeders – something most other species of finch are unable to do (siskin and redpoll being the exception).
+The Goldfinch’s beak is unusually pointed for a finch, with this adaptation seemingly having evolved to extract tiny seeds such as teasel from the dead flower heads of the plant.
+And it’s this shape of beak which also allows Goldfinches to remove Niger seeds from the very small ports on special Niger seed feeders – something most other species of finch are unable to do (siskin and redpoll being the exception).

 What should I feed Goldfinches?